-Are you doing everything you can to enhance your financial well-being-and your 2020 tax returns?
+Are you doing everything you can to enhance your financial well-being-and minimize your 2023 taxes?
 To help make sure you do, we suggest that you look over this guide, consult your J.P.
 Morgan team and speak with your tax advisor.
-Because there are many actions you might take, but timing is extremely important.
+Because there are many actions you might take, and timing is extremely important.